sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/datadog.md

 1. Susbcribed to **Hardware Sentry** from the [Datadog Marketplace](https://app.datadoghq.com/marketplace)
 2. Created an API key in Datadog as explained in the [Datadog User Documentation](https://docs.datadoghq.com/account_management/api-app-keys/#add-an-api-key-or-client-token)
-3. [Installed Hardware Sentry OpenTelemetry Collector](../install.html) on a system that has network access to the physical servers, switches and storage systems you need to monitor.
+3. [Installed Hardware Sentry OpenTelemetry Collector](../install.html) on one or more systems that has network access to the physical servers, switches and storage systems you need to monitor.
 It is recommended to dedicate one collector per site, or data center, or server room, etc.

 ## Configuring the integration

 ### Pushing metrics to Datadog

+1. Browse to open the **${project.name}** configuration directory (`hws-otel-collector\config` by default) and open the `config/otel-config.yaml` configuration file.
-Edit the `exporters` section of the `config/otel-config.yaml` configuration file as follows:
+2. Find the `exporters` section and edit it as follows:

 ```yaml
 exporters: